 History of the Ginetta Sagan Fund

-For more than three decades, the late Ginetta Sagan, (1925-2000), recipient of the 1996 Presidential Medal of Freedom, fought for the lives and rights of prisoners of conscience throughout the world.
-A tireless crusader and eternal optimist, Ginetta and her passionate dedication inspired generations of human rights advocates.
-In honor of her humanitarian achievements, Amnesty International USA created the Ginetta Sagan Fund in 1994, one of AIUSA’s first permanently endowed funds and the only fund that specifically addresses the needs of women and children.
-The Ginetta Sagan Fund ensures the continuation in perpetuity of Ginetta’s human rights legacy and brings worldwide attention to the abuses perpetrated on women and children.
-For further information please visit this page.
+For more than three decades, the late Ginetta Sagan (1925-2000) fought for the lives and rights of prisoners of conscience throughout the world.
+A tireless crusader and eternal optimist, Ginetta inspired generations of human rights advocates with her passionate activism.
+In honor of her humanitarian achievements, Amnesty International USA created the Ginetta Sagan Fund in 1994, one of its first permanently endowed funds and the only fund that specifically addresses the needs of women and children.
+The Ginetta Sagan Fund ensures the continuation of Ginetta’s human rights legacy and brings worldwide attention to the abuses perpetrated on women and children.

 Award Information